 1. Join a Small-Group Whale Swim Experience

 Between July and October, join one of the boat excursions to the warm waters surrounding Tongatapu for a unique whale swimming experience.
-Tonga is one of the very few places in the world where you can swim with majestic Humpback Whales as they migrate from the waters of Antarctica to mate and calve.
+Tonga is one of the very few places in the world where you can swim with majestic humpback whales as they migrate from the waters of Antarctica to mate and calve.
 Snorkel with whale mothers and their calves, as well as playful juveniles before enjoying an included lunch on a deserted island surrounded by stunning coral.
-For a more “premium” version of this experience, we recommend using one of the small-group whale swimming tours, such as Tuna Moana or Blue Water Explorer.
-Alternatively, Whale Swim Safaris offers six-day luxury whale swim cruises departing from Nuku’alofa.
-Learn more about whale swimming in the 8 Best Whale Tours from Tongatapu.
+For a more “premium” version of this experience, Tanoa Expeditions offers a full-day excursion with little luxuries like towels and sunscreen included.
+Be sure to compare all of the operators in the 5 Best Whale Tours from Nuku’alofa & Tongatapu.

 2. Explore Tonga’s Underwater World in Scuba Diving